uptonking/note4yaoo/thread-pieces.md

 - ##

+- ## you should review your priorities every single day

 - ## Mozilla used Rust to build Stylo, the CSS engine in Firefox (replacing approximately 160, 000 lines of C++ with 85, 000 lines of Rust).
 - https://twitter.com/mozhacks/status/1386533367072579584
 - I’m 100% convinced by rust and use it every day, but tbh lines of code are a terrible metric.
 One of the worst in fact.